 We talked about user metrics and their role in increasing rankings in our article,”Does CTR Impact Rankings?“.
 Social media marketing can help give user metrics a little boost.

-How does social media help boost positive user metrics signals?
+How does social media help boost positive user metric signals?

 Theoretically, when a piece of content goes “viral” the sudden influx of visits triggers a signal in the Google algorithm that temporarily gives the content a rankings boost.
 This boost is due to Google perceiving a strong affinity for a piece of content, thus, Google wants to ensure their users can find the piece of content easily in their search results.

-So How Does Social Media Marketing Impact SEO?
+So How Does Social Media Marketing Impact SEO Rankings?

 In our opinion, based on the correlation data that we have, by getting more Tweets or Facebook Shares, or increasing Followers or Fans, won’t directly impact your website’s SEO ranking within the search results.
 Social media marketing helps SEO rankings by enhancing the probability of earning direct ranking factors, as well as positively impacting user metrics that trigger algorithm variables.